Commercial Aircraft Corporation of China, Ltd. (COMAC)

 Founded in May 2008, the Commercial Aircraft Corporation of China, Ltd. (COMAC) is a Chinese state-owned aerospace manufacturer established headquartered in Shanghai, China.
 According to one source online, the company has a registered capital of RMB 19 billion ($2.7 billion USD as of May 2008).
-The corporation designs and manufacturers three different large jetliners, named the ARJ21 Xiangfeng, C919, CR929.
-The largest proposed jetliner the company will make is currently called the C939.
+The corporation designs and manufacturers three different large jetliners, named the ARJ21 Xiangfeng, C919 and the CR929.
+The largest jetliner the company proposes to make is currently called the C939.

-While few specifications about the ET480 demonstrator have been made public, we know the demonstrator will be used to verify all technologies used for the aircraft from flight surfaces, to testing its avionics and testing the ability of all its systems work for VTOL and forward flight.
+While few specifications about the ET480 demonstrator have been made public, we know the demonstrator will be used to verify all technologies for the aircraft from flight surfaces, to testing its avionics and testing the ability of all its systems to work in conjunction during VTOL and forward flight.
 The aircraft will use fuel cells for its hybrid-electric power train, it will have autonomous piloting, it has been made for on-demand air tax service, it has one main high wing, a T-tail, uses eight propellers placed on the end of two booms for VTOL flight, uses a pusher propeller for forward flight and has four fixed landing legs.
 The pusher propeller has been placed at the end of the tail, again, showing the advantage of using electric motors in aircraft.
 You can put an electric motor on almost any place on an aircraft due to its compact size and low weight, allowing new aircraft to be designed more efficiently and increasing its flight control, like never before.

 The company has stated they will be making a one, four and 19 seat version for their hybrid-electric VTOL aircraft and so the ET480 could possibly be the demonstrator for their four seat version.
 As of January 2021, the company has not estimated the time table for manufacturing production aircraft.